Katseye: Endorsements

 In April 2025, Katseye was featured in Fendi's Fendi For Yourself campaign, launched in celebration of the brand's 100th anniversary.
-The campaign highlighted two of Fendi's most popular handbags, the Baguette and the Peekaboo, both regarded as cultural symbols within the fashion industry.
-In May, Katseye partnered with Glossier to launch the brand's first lip oil product line titled 'Lip Glaze'.
-The collaboration featured six tinted oils, each shade corresponding to one of the group's members.
+In May, Katseye partnered with Glossier to launch the brand's first lip oil product line titled 'Lip Glaze', with new products themed after the group's members.
 In the same month, the group launched a collaboration with Urban Outfitters, where they performed live at the "UO Haul" event in New York on May 20 to showcase their single "Gnarly".
-Additionally, the group released an exclusive neon blue vinyl edition of their EP Beautiful Chaos, limited to 3,000 copies, for pre-order through Urban Outfitters.
-In June 2025, Katseye partnered with jewelry brand Pandora to release various charms selected by each member to represent individual motifs.
-In the same month, Katseye partnered with Lush to release a bath bomb and six collectable soaps.
-In August, they also launched a merchandise collaboration with Philippine fast food chain Jollibee.
-The next month, the brand released Katseye-themed menu items in its stores in the United States and Canada.
+Additionally, the group released an edition of their EP Beautiful Chaos for pre-order through Urban Outfitters.
+In June 2025, Katseye partnered with jewelry brand Pandora to release various charms selected by the members.
+In the same month, Katseye partnered with Lush to release a bath bomb and six soaps.
+In August, they launched a merchandise collaboration with Philippine fast food chain Jollibee, which also released menu items themed after the group in its stores in the United States and Canada.

-In August 2025, Katseye starred in Gap's Fall 2025 denim campaign, dancing to a re-recorded version of Kelis' "Milkshake" with original choreography by Robbie Blue.
-Achieving over 400 million views and 8 billion impressions across platforms in under 2 weeks, Gap CEO Richard Dickson described the campaign as a "cultural takeover", highlighting its unprecedented reach and impact on the brand's own image, with the ad garnering more views in its first three days than the brand's previous four releases combined.
-The campaign received wide praise for its emphasis on unity and cultural celebration, in contrast to an American Eagle jeans campaign featuring actress Sydney Sweeney released earlier in the year.
-While Sweeney's ad faced criticism for allegedly promoting eugenics, Katseye's ad was lauded for its inclusive and empowering message.
+In August 2025, Katseye starred in Gap's Fall 2025 "Better in Denim" campaign, dancing to a re-recorded version of Kelis' "Milkshake".
+Gap CEO Richard Dickson described the campaign as "a huge success" for the brand.
+In November 2025, Katseye recorded public service announcements for MTA New York City Transit's subway system.
+In January 2026, Katseye partnered with Laneige to promote their JuicePop Box lip tints.
+In February 2026, Katseye appeared on State Farm's Super Bowl commercial for Super Bowl LX.
+In the same month, the group also partnered with Erewhon to release the "Gabriela Smoothie", with proceeds supporting the Malala Fund by Malala Yousafzai.
+At the same time, they were named Global Ambassadors for L'Oréal's Matrix Essentials, promoting their new "Matrix Moves" campaign.